 Discover the Architecture

 Don’t miss Hondo’s a classic limestone building on Main St. originally owned by writer and humorist, Hondo Crouch.
 His daughter still owns the building.
 You’ll see signs of Hondo’s sense of humor everywhere and Hondo’s is one of the few places in town that has live music every night.
-Closed on Mondays and Tuesdays.
+It is closed on Mondays and Tuesdays.

 Get Close to Mother Earth